-GLAST will monitor all pulsars continuously with a dutycycle of roughly one-third, because of its survey mode, unlike EGRET or the Astro-rivelatore Gamma a Immagini LEggero (AGILE) telescope (Pellizzoni et al. 2004), which went into orbit in April, 2007.
-A drawback of the survey strategy is that having the sample of gamma photons spread over a longer duration makes phase-folding more difficult, as long-term timing noise may appear in pulsar spin behavior and glitches may occur (Ransom 2007).
+EGRET or the Astro-rivelatore Gamma a Immagini LEggero (AGILE) telescope (Pellizzoni et al. 2004), which went into orbit in April, 2007.
+A drawback of the survey strategy is that having the sample spread over a longer duration makes phase-folding more difficult, as long-term timing noise may appear in pulsar spin behaviour and glitches may occur.
 The need for a substantial and sustained pulsar timing campaign stems in part from this continuous observation, whereas pointing telescopes only require monitoring during observations of any given sky region.